How to Become an Officiant and Officiate a Wedding in West Virginia

 Step 3: Register with the Secretary of State

-A ULC or AMM-ordained minister who plans to perform a wedding ceremony in West Virginia must register with the West Virginia Secretary of State’s office.
+The Provenance Center's ordained ministers who plan to perform wedding ceremonies in West Virginia must register with the West Virginia Secretary of State’s office.
 To be considered a registered officiant in good standing, the state must confirm that the minister has been properly ordained and remains in regular communication with the ordaining body.
-You must submit the proper ordination documents, which are included in the Classic Wedding Package.
+You must submit the proper ordination documents, such as your ordination confirmation, your official Certificate and additional documents as requested by the county.

 Step 4: Order Necessary Documents

 Once ordained, you may need to provide proof of ordination to county officials.
-It’s advisable to order your ordination certificate and other necessary documents from the ULC or AMM Minister Store.
+It’s advisable to order your ordination certificate and other necessary documents from The Provenance Center within the ordination platform.
 These documents ensure you meet all legal requirements to perform a wedding ceremony.

 How to Officiate a Wedding in West Virginia